hfbgk321/reinvest_fullstack/README.md

 Say what the step will be

 ```
-git clone , open in ide, There's a backend file, which you can run on port 4000, There's also a front end file that you can run on port 3000.
+git clone , open in ide, There's a backend file, which you can run on port 4000 by npm install and to start use npm run dev, There's also a front end file that you can run on port 3000 by npm install and to start use npm run.

+Look at .env.example for connecting to MongoDB
 ```

 End with an example of getting some data out of the system or using it for a little demo